Read on for the prologue of my forthcoming novel, Devils & Dust…

 These are my two least favorite words…ever.

-I’ve decided this with all the wilful finality of my six-year-old self as I trail behind my older sister, Tatiana, on our way to the park.
-They’ve been invading our home for a whole week now, ever since mama died.
+I’ve decided this with all the stubbornness of my six-year-old self as I trail behind my older sister, Tatiana, on our way to the park.
+They’ve been invading our home for two days now, ever since our mama died.
 I keep rolling them around my head like I’m choosing out an outfit for my doll, and I still don’t know which one to try on first.
 I guess I’m both sad and fierce about everything that’s happened.

 The doorman looks sad and fierce as he watches us leave.

 The sun looks sad and fierce in the sky.

 I tip my head back for greater inspection and Tatiana tugs at my hand.
 She’s five years older than me, and with her shiny curtain of dark brown hair she looks so like mama it hurts my heart all over again.

 “I don’t want to go,” I wail, dragging my feet but her grip only tightens.

 I heard the shouting but I didn’t understand it.
 I just know that if we don’t obey him then his fists and his pain will follow us out of our apartment block, too.

 Tatiana drops my hand as soon as we reach the park.
 I watch her stumble over to the swings, her feet catching on imaginary tufts of grass.
 She slumps down into the middle one but she doesn’t move.
 She just stares at her knees, her long bangs flopping all around her face.